 An entrepreneurial agency culture incentivizes initiative, growth, and quick execution.
 Most clients appreciate this, but its value really depends on whether there is cultural compatibility in the relationship.
 For an agency like ours, which works with high-growth technology companies, it’s essential.
 For a larger, bureaucratic organization, a slower cadence and an agency team with multiple levels and layers might actually be a better fit.

 A more entrepreneurial environment also rewards independent thinking and big ideas.
 A common challenge of an “integrated” team is that the highest-margin service tends to lead.
 That means risky ideas are discouraged.
 This is not ideal because PR is more tactical than message-driven paid media, and mediaworthy ideas and events really count.

 Objective advice is not always easy or organic in a politicized corporate environment.
 A recommendation that shifts budget from one column to another is subject to multiple approvals and challenges.
 But unfiltered and objective feedback is, above all, what clients need from their PR and corporate communications teams.
 It shouldn’t be diluted by internal politics or infighting.

 Value for money

-I started my career at a midsize owner-operated agency.
-Then I followed the siren song of the largest independent PR firm, joining it for five years, followed by a stint at an integrated ad agency.
+I started my career at a midsize, owner-operated agency.
+Then I followed the siren song of the largest independent PR firm and stayed for five years, followed by a stint at an integrated ad agency.
 I started my own firm in the model of the first one.
 Each structure had its merits.
 There’s no one model for a creative services or PR advisory business.
 But I’m biased in favor of less bureaucracy, greater simplicity, maximum flexibility, and fewer deciders.
 At a PR agency, independence is not about size or business model, but about culture, initiative, and talent.